MShahzadMirza/GhostHunters/README.md

 > A first-person 3D Action RPG Shooter built step by step using HTML, CSS, JavaScript, and Babylon.js.

-# Vision
+## Vision

-Ghosthunters is designed like a commercial game while remaining beginner-friendly to build.
-Every milestone ends with a playable game before the next feature is added.
+Ghosthunters is a first-person shooter with RPG progression, missions, exploration and weapon customization.
+The project is intentionally developed one feature at a time so it always remains playable.

 ## Core Pillars